Table of Contents

 ● Want to quit but can’t

-● When attempt to quit, alcohol withdrawal symptoms emerge
+● When an attempt to quit, alcohol withdrawal symptoms emerge

 How to Beat Alcoholism: 5 Helpful Steps

 1. Residential Detox.
-The first necessary step to beating alcoholism is to undergo a complete detoxification under supervision.
+The first necessary step to beating alcoholism is to undergo complete detoxification under supervision.
 A residential detox is needed due to potentially dangerous withdrawal symptoms that can emerge unexpectedly.

 2. Cognitive Behavioral Therapy.
 After detox is completed, active treatment ensues.
 Depending on the severity of the addiction, the individual can opt for either outpatient treatment or inpatient treatment of one to twelve months duration.
 Without therapy, such as cognitive behavioral therapy (CBT) the addictive behaviors that are etched into the brain and psyche will simply reactivate.
 CBT trains the client to identify how the maladaptive drinking behavior was a response to disordered or distorted thinking.
-CBT then teaches clients how replace them with positive, constructing thought and behavior patterns.
+CBT then teaches clients how to replace them with positive, constructing thought and behavior patterns.
 Therapy includes learning coping skills, stress management, anger management, couples therapy, family therapy, recovery meetings, addiction education, and relapse prevention planning.

 3. Strategic Aftercare.
 The continuing care component is of high importance when learning how to beat alcoholism.
-This is because the transition between the structured, predictable rehab environment back to regular life can provoke a relapse.
+This is because the transition from the structured, predictable rehab environment back to regular life can provoke a relapse.
 Aftercare strategies include spending a few months in a sober living home, hiring a sober coach or sober companion if necessary, and weekly (at minimum) outpatient therapy sessions.

 4. Productive and Purposeful Activity.
 Being productive and accomplishing tasks in recovery helps build self-confidence, job skills, and improves feelings of self-worth.
 It is important to identify a life purpose and to set new goals, and then actively pursue the steps to achieve the goals.
 Volunteer work is also a purposeful activity that can help reinforce sobriety as well.
 Incorporating these activities helps reestablish a structured lifestyle that is forward-thinking and productive.